 Scott has received an AV Preeminent® Peer Review Rating™ from Martindale Hubbell®, the highest possible rating for ethics and legal ability.

 Scott Turner is a member of the American Bar Association (Environment and Natural Resources Section); the New York State Bar Association (former co-chair, Solid and Hazardous Waste Committee of the Environmental Law Section); the Air and Waste Management Association (member and former chair, Legal Committee; former member, Technical Council); the American Society of Mechanical Engineers (associate member and past chair of the Legislative and Regulatory Affairs Committee of the ASME International Gas Turbine Institute); New York State College Republicans (former chair); and the Monroe County Republican Committee (1977-2010).
-He chairs The College at Brockport College Council and sits on the boards of Unity Health System and the Rochester Historical Society.
+He chairs The College at Brockport College Council and is secretary of the board of the Genesee Country Village & Museum.